amin-abbasi/fashion-cloud-cache-api/README.md

 ### Database Setup
-- Install [MongoDB] and [Redis] in your system and set necessary configurations.
+- Install [MongoDB] in your system and set necessary configurations.
 - Do not forget to check your environment settings in `.env`